Jay-Oh-eN/civic-data-visualization/readme.md

 # Civic Impact Through Data Visualization

-These are the materials for my workshop on creating interactive data visualization with D3!
+These are the materials for my workshop on creating interactive data visualizations with D3!

 And please do not hesitate to reach out to me directly via email at jondinu@gmail.com or over twitter @clearspandex